James Brown (actor): Early life and education

-For about a decade from the mid-1960s, Brown left acting to found a company making weight belts, eventually selling the company to Faberge.
-He returned to acting in television in the 1970s.
-From 1979 to 1986, he played the recurring role of Detective Harry McSween in 39 episodes of the soap opera television series Dallas.
+In the mid-1960s, Brown left acting, later founding a company making weight belts, eventually selling the company to Faberge.
+He returned to acting during the early 1970s, and from 1979 to 1988, he played the recurring role of Detective Harry McSween in 39 episodes of the soap opera television series Dallas.

 Death

 Brown died on April 11, 1992 of lung cancer at his home in Woodland Hills, California, at the age of 72.
 He was cremated.